bernhardAxonIvy/doc/source/axonivy/migration/migration-notes-112-113.rst

 It is no longer possible to convert only the system database.
 Engine migrations must now always be carried out via the Engine :ref:`Migration Wizard
 <migration-wizard>`.

-This means that there is no longer a button in the Engine
-Cockpit to convert the system database.
-Use the :ref:`Migration Wizard
-<migration-wizard>` for this.
-The:ref:`Engine Config CLI <engine-config-cli>`
-also no longer supports converting the system database, but it does have an Engine Migration command :code:`migrate-engine`.
+Therefore, the button to convert the system database from the Engine Cockpit was removed.
+Furthermore, the :ref:`Engine Config CLI <engine-config-cli>` command to convert the system database is gone.
+As a replacement, you can trigger the Engine Migration command :code:`migrate-engine`.

 In addition, the :code:`autoConvert` configuration from :ref:`ivy-yaml`` no longer works.
-An engine migration must be carried out manually via the Engine Cockpit or :ref:`Engine Config CLI <engine-config-cli>` tool.
+An engine migration must be carried out manually via the :ref:`Migration Wizard <migration-wizard>` or :ref:`Engine Config CLI
+<engine-config-cli>` tool.

 Legacy app.yaml in application zip